ti-cortex-m4/demo-java-completablefuture/doc/_CompletableFuture.md

 Help make programs more responsive by not blocking user code

 thenApply(Async)
+Returns a future containing the result of the action Used for a quick sync action that returns a value rather than a future

 thenAccept(Async)
+Often used at the end of a chain of completion stages

 thenRun(Async)
+Applies a consumer action to handle previous stage’s result This action behaves as a “callback” with a side-effect

+A lambda action is called only after previous stage completes successfully Action is “deferred” until previous stage completes & fork-join thread is available

+Completion stage methods are grouped based on how a stage is triggered by one or more previous stage(s)

 ### triggered by both of two previous stages
 thenCombine
+Applies a bifunction action to two previous stages’ results Returns a future containing the result of the action thenCombine() essentially performs a “reduction”
+Used to “join” two paths of asynchronous execution

 thenAcceptBoth
 runAfterBoth

+These methods run in the invoking thread or the same thread as previous stage

 ### ?
 thenCompose(Async)
+Returns a future containing result of the action directly i.e., not a nested future Used for a longer async action that returns a future Can be used to avoid calling join() when flattening nested completable futures

 ### triggered by either one of two previous stages
 applyToEither

 acceptEither
+Applies a consumer action that handles either of the previous stages' results Often used at the end of a chain of completion stages acceptEither() does not cancel the second future after the first one completes

 runAfterEither

 ## CompletableFuture